alittleton98/Echo-Modelling-and-Baking/README.md

 * dev: primary development branch of the ECHO
 * acoustic-modeler: development of the spatial audio acoustic filters
 * reverb-baker: development of the baking process
+* trying-something: branch for applying a "fuck around and find out" approach to anything and everything. is likely broken

 ## Research Topics